sumanthdonapati/musubi-tuner/README.md

 GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- October 13, 2025
+    - Added Reference Consistency Mask (RCM) feature to Qwen-Image-Edit, 2509 inference script to improve pixel-level consistency of generated images.
+See [PR #643](https://github.com/kohya-ss/musubi-tuner/pull/643)
+        - RCM addresses the issue of slight positional drift in generated images compared to the control image.
+For details, refer to the [Qwen-Image documentation](./docs/qwen_image.md#inpainting-and-reference-consistency-mask-rcm).
+    - Fixed a bug where the control image was being resized to match the output image size even when the `--resize_control_to_image_size` option was not specified. **This may change the generated images, so please check your options.**

 - October 3, 2025
     - Improved the block swap mechanism used in each training script to significantly reduce shared GPU memory usage in Windows environments.
 See [PR #585](https://github.com/kohya-ss/musubi-tuner/pull/585)
         - Changed the block swap offload destination from shared GPU memory to CPU memory.
 This does not change the total memory usage but significantly reduces shared GPU memory usage.